hayatiokur/api-systems-playbook/README.md

 - Infrastructure and developer experience
 - Marketplace and classifieds products

-**This repository is my learning and systems thinking playground.**.
+**This repository is my learning and systems thinking playground.**

 The goal of this project is not to collect random notes or course summaries.
 I am using this space to deepen my understanding of: